ajd213/hypercubes/README.md

  *  NR (int): the Number of Realisations: number of clusters to grow
  *  p (float): the percolation concentration. $0 <= p <= 1$

+ `hypercube_dijkstra(N, p)`: run Dijksta's algorithm from the root site of the hypercube, and compute the distances from the root site to all the other sites in the same cluster.
+The length of the returned array is equal to the size of the cluster containing the $0$ site.

 `hypercube_H(N, p)`: generate the Hamiltonian (adjacency matrix) for the hypercube, as a NumPy array.

  *  N (int): the dimension of the hypercube